SilkRose/Pony/src/stories/darling-and-date/01-announce-and-ask.md

 “You have my Pinkie promise,” Pinkie said as she did the motions.

-Rainbow looked at Pinkie, and quietly said, “I... have a crush on...
-Fluttershy.”
+Rainbow looked at Pinkie, and quietly said, “I… have a crush on… Fluttershy.”

-Pinkie, overwhelmed with excitement at the news, bounced over to Rainbow and gave her a big hug, exclaiming, "This is so amazing!"
+Pinkie, overwhelmed with excitement at the news, bounced over to Rainbow and gave her a big hug, exclaiming, “This is so amazing!”

 Rainbow, expecting this reaction, laughed a bit.
-"Slow down their Pinkie," she said before she returned the hug.
-"I have more to say."
+“Slow down their Pinkie,” she said before she returned the hug.
+“I have more to say.”

 Pinkie let go of the hug and looked at Rainbow with a smile, awaiting her continuance.